This post may contain affiliate links. Read our disclosure policy here.

 Grab a large skillet, the ingredients, and let’s make this simple paleo breakfast hash!

 Add the onions to the drippings and cook over medium-high heat until golden brown and softened.
-Add the sweet potatoes and seasonings, cook until softened before adding the kale and sausage.
+Add the sweet potatoes and seasonings, cook until softened before adding the spinach and cooked meat. - Combine

 Scoop a hearty portion of the hash onto a plate and top with 1-2 eggs.
 Bonus points for runny egg yolks!